Caltech-IPAC/rapid/docs/source/index.rst

 Getting the Source Code
 ==================

-Please refer to the `GitHub Repository <https://github.com/Caltech-IPAC/rapid>`_ for the source code.
+Please refer to the `RAPID GitHub Repository <https://github.com/Caltech-IPAC/rapid>`_ for the source code.